AdamSobieski/Narratology/Content/Automata.md

 }
 ```

-## Casting Navigables to Different Types
+## Casting Automata and Other Navigables to Different Types

-A variety of extension methods for casting navigables to different types, i.e., `Cast<...>()`, can be developed using wrappers.
+A variety of extension methods for casting navigables to different types, i.e., `Cast<...>()`, can be developed, some involving wrappers.